 On 28th September 2018, a five-judge constitution bench of Honourable Supreme Court headed by CJI Dipak Misra with Justice A.M.
 Khanwilkar, Justice D. Y. Chandrachud, Justice R.F.
 Nariman, and Justice Indu Malhotra declared that custom of prohibiting women from entering into the Sabarimala temple in their menstruating years i.e. between the age of 10-50 years is unconstitutional and discriminatory with Justice Indu Malhotra dissenting and it was held that women of all age groups can enter into the Sabarimala Temple.

-In 4:1 majority, the Supreme Court said that the practice of prohibition of women from entering into the temple infringe the right of women and it leads to gender discrimination.
-This practice is against Article 14, 15, 21, and 25(1) of the Constitution of India.
+In 4:1 majority, the Supreme Court said that the practice of prohibiting women from entering the temple infringe the right of women and it leads to gender discrimination.
+This practice is against Articles 14, 15, 21, and 25(1) of the Constitution of India.
 The Honourable Supreme Court also struck down Rule 3(b) of the Kerala Hindu Places of Worship (Authorisation of Entry) Rules, 1965 as being unconstitutional.